What is HoTTWind@Longley

-A transition town (or city area, village, island etc) is a place where the community works together to cut greenhouse gas emissions and reduce dependence on oil and other fossil fuels.
+A transition town (or city area, village, island etc) is a place where people work together to build a more sustainable and resilient local community to combat the impacts of climate change.
 The status of a place as a ‘transition town’ is not conferred by government but by concerned local residents coming together and, in time, seeking recognition by the Transition Network.
-We have now achieved this.
+HoTT has now achieved this.

 There are over 450 officially recognised transition initiatives worldwide in 34 countries – others close to us in Yorkshire are at Marsden/Slaithwaite and Hebden Bridge.
 Each transition initiative is run independently and, like other such initiatives, we are not affiliated to any faith group or political party.

 Holmfirth Transition Town Initiative (HoTT) is focused on the Yorkshire town of Holmfirth and surrounding villages located a few miles south of Huddersfield amidst the Pennine hills.
 Holmfirth is a former wool town and is known to many people as the setting for the Last of the Summer Wine TV series.
 The town is relatively affluent, but car ownership and longer distance car commuting are both higher than national averages.
 We also have a lot of older housing.

 While formally, we operate within the Holme Valley South Ward of Kirklees Council (population 18,890, in 2011) we are pleased to welcome the involvement of people living nearby.
 Our boundaries are set by Netherthong and up to Brockholes to the north and Hepworth, Hade Edge and Holme to the south.